 - State that you want to add something meaningful to science;

-- Say how you're going to do the project; and
+- Say how you're going to conduct the project (methods & implementation); and

 - Students should work closely with their faculty advisors and graduate committee members to develop this professional project.
-There are usually numerous versions or iterations of the project as faculty members will challenge students to think "outside the box" and from different perspectives.
+There are usually numerous versions as faculty members will challenge students to think "outside the box" and from different perspectives.
 Committee members may also ask students to evaluate information and/or data that is gathered as a result of the project.
-When writing, students should show the reader what their assumptions are and be explicit about climate, seasons, and other growing variables.
-Throughout the paper, it is important to describe processes and how the student came to his or her conclusions.
+When writing, students should show the reader what their assumptions are and be specific about climate, seasons, and other growing variables.
+Throughout the project, it is important to describe processes and explain how the student came to his or her conclusions.

-- Most Department of Agronomy and Horticulture faculty advisors request a Written and an Oral Exam.
+Most Department of Agronomy and Horticulture faculty advisors request a Written and an Oral Exam.
 Complete the Final Exam Form for Graduate Studies and submit with both exam dates included.
-The Oral Presentation is scheduled at least 3 weeks after the written exam is scheduled in the summer.
+The Written Exam is usually 3-4 weeks ahead of the Oral Presentation.
+Students may take 1 credit in the final semester to give the Oral Presentation.

-Students graduating in Aug 2017 should submit the Final Exam form to Graduate Studies by July 6 the first time and by July 27 the second time.
-The Final Oral presentation, including final edits, must be done by Friday, July 28, 2017.
+Students graduating in Aug.
+2019 should submit the Final Exam form to Graduate Studies by July 3 the first time and by August 1 the second time.
+The Final Oral presentation, including final edits, must be done by Aug.
+1 so the Final Exam Form will arrive at Graduate Studies by August 2.

 Check with your advisor to determine what your Written or/and Oral Exam will look like.